victorbadenas/PCBR/README.md

 source setup.sh
 ```

+The application was developed in python3.6 using Linux and MacOS.
+Those OS are strongly recommended.
+The application has been spot-checked in Windows 10, but some cross-platoform incompatibilities in PyQt bindings cause the GUI to freeze at times.
+We strongly recommend MacOS os Linux for this reason.
 For the time being we only support python 3.6.
 To install the environment:

 ```bash
 conda create --name pcbr python=3.6